May 3, 2025

 1. Order Accuracy Rate

-Order accuracy measures how many orders are processed correctly and error-free.
-It is calculated as the percentage of error-free orders out of the total number of orders.
-A rate between 96% and 98% is considered standard for professional fulfillment.
+The order accuracy measures how many orders are processed correctly and without errors.
+It is calculated as the percentage of error-free orders over the total number of orders.
+A value between 96% and 98% is considered standard in professional fulfillment.

 Auftragsgenauigkeit = (Fehlerfreie Aufträge ÷ Gesamtanzahl der Aufträge) × 100

 Why is this metric so important?
-Around 80% of customers switch to another provider after just one incorrect delivery.
-At the same time, loyal customers are incredibly valuable: they can generate up to 16 times more revenue than one-time buyers.
+About 80% of customers switch to another provider after just one faulty delivery.
+At the same time, loyal customers are immensely valuable: they can generate up to 16 times more revenue than one-time buyers.

 Factors for High Order Accuracy